latentai/leip-tutorials/examples/client_docker.md

 export PYPI_REPOSITORY_HOST=repository.latentai.com
 export PYPI_REPOSITORY_PATH=/repository/pypi
 export LEIP_PYPI_URL=https://${REPOSITORY_TOKEN_NAME}:${REPOSITORY_TOKEN_PASS}@${PYPI_REPOSITORY_HOST}${PYPI_REPOSITORY_PATH}/simple

 pip install --upgrade pip
-pip install --extra-index-url $LEIP_PYPI_URL leip-af pip install --extra-index-url $LEIP_PYPI_URL leip-recipe-designer-api pip install --extra-index-url $LEIP_PYPI_URL leip-api
+pip install --extra-index-url $LEIP_PYPI_URL leip-api leip-recipe-designer-api[af]==1.1.0

 # Install and run jupyter notebook
 pip install jupyter
 jupyter notebook --port 8889 --ip 0.0.0.0 --allow-root --no-browser &

 # test that you can access the server container via HTTP,
 # should return {"detail":"Not Found"}
 curl http://localhost:8888
 ```

 In this client container environment, you can use both `leip-recipe-designer` and `leip_client` APIs from Python.
 You can also run a Jupyter Notebook on your host system by accessing [http://127.0.0.1:8889](http://127.0.0.1:8889).
+In the example above, we are installing LEIP Recipe Designer with the `af` execution  context (via `leip-af`).
+You can replace this with the name of the execution context which applies to you.